How to free up space on iPhone when storage is full

 Delete unused apps

-As you may have seen already, apps require a lot of space for data.
-If you’re pretty sure you have unused apps or don’t need an app or the files they support, then a simple and fast fix is to delete it.
+As you’re aware, apps require a lot of space for data.
+If you’re pretty sure you have unused apps on your device or don’t need an app or the files they support, then a simple and fast fix is to delete it.

 Clear cache and temporary files